Quick Links

 E-Safety

-Each year group has their own E-Safety scheme of work which they follow as part of the curriculum.
-Other opportunities to address E-Safety issues are seized such as our whole school Internet Safety Day, Collective Worship and Circle Time sessions.
+Each year group has their own E-Safety scheme of work which they follow as part of the computing curriculum.
+Esafety is taught each term (6).Other opportunities to address E-Safety issues are seized such as our whole school Internet Safety Day, Collective Worship and Circle Time sessions.
+We are also highly responsive to any esafety issues that might arise and use this as an opportunity to support our pupils with their online safety knowledge and understanding.

 For further advice and guidance, follow this link to the Think U Know website.